Maridi: Location

-Maridi is located in Maridi County, Western Equatoria State, near the international border between South Sudan and the Democratic Republic of the Congo.
+Maridi is located in Maridi County, Western Equatoria, near the international border between South Sudan and the Democratic Republic of the Congo.
 This location lies approximately 295 km, by road, west of Juba, the capital of South Sudan and the largest city in that country.
 The coordinates of Maridi are: 4° 54' 36.00"N, 29° 27' 0.00"E (Latitude: 4.9100; Longitude: 29.4500).

 Overview

-Maridi has been a regional center of government since colonial times.
-It is also reputed to be a center of education in South Sudan.
+Maridi has been a regional centre of government since colonial times.
+It is also reputed to be a centre of education in South Sudan.
 Yambio is the state capital of Western Equatoria State, which is 140 km from Maridi.
-Khazana Lake is a popular picnic spot and one can find NGO and UN staff enjoying the scenic beauty on a typical Sunday.
-The County remains lush green during the rainy season with Mango trees full of fruits.
-The habitat boosts of a diverse fauna, most common of them being the baboons, deer and the black mamba.
+Khazana Lake is a picnic spot which is often visited by NGO and UN staff.
+The county remains green during the rainy season with Mango trees full of fruits.
+The habitat has a diverse fauna, most common of them being the baboons, deer and the black mamba.

 Population

-In 2011, the population of Maridi was estimated at approximately 18,000.
+In 2011, the population of Maridi was estimated at 148,000.
 Maridi County is further divided into five Payams which have a total 17 Bomas under them.
-The population of the county is a mixed of many tribes prominent being, Azande, Baka, Mundu, Muro Kodo and Avukaya.
+The population of the county is a mixed of many tribes: Avukaya, Azande, Baka, Mundu and Morokodo.